 - Combine the butter, sugar, milk, and cocoa powder together in a medium saucepan (about 3 quart) over medium heat.
-Whisk until the butter melts, then bring to a simmer.
-Allow to simmer for 1 minute without whisking.
+Whisk constantly until the butter melts.
+Whisking occasionally, bring to a boil.
+Once boiling, stop whisking and allow to boil for 1 minute.
 Remove from heat, then immediately stir in the peanut butter and vanilla extract until completely combined.
 Stir in the oats and salt.

 - Allow mixture to sit for 5 minutes.
 This allows the oats to soak up some moisture.